drupalcommerce/commerce-docs/v2/orders/index.rst

 :doc:`order-processing` - Allows you to process an order, when the system recalculates order item prices and availability.

+:doc:`order-workflows` - Order workflows define states through which an order can go, from the moment an order was created to the moment that it is completed.

 .. toctree::
    :maxdepth: 2
    :hidden: